 Sewataro Offers Scholarships to Sudbury Residents

 Scholarships to attend Camp Sewataro are available for those who qualify.
-The scholarships are extended through an amendment to the Day Camp Operator and Management of Real Property Contract which was voted by the Board of Selectmen on January 28, 2020.
+The scholarships are extended through the 1st Amendment to the Day Camp Operator and Management of Real Property Contract which was voted by the Board of Selectmen on January 28, 2020.

 More information and the application can be found at https://www.sewataro.com/parent-info/sudbury-residents

 Sewataro Sponsors ‘Best Friends, Worst Enemies: Community, Friendship, Social Power and Bullying in Childhood” Talk by Michael G. Thompson, PhD at Curtis Middle School on Thursday, March 5